Stir of Echoes: The Homecoming: Plot

 Ted Cogan is a United States National Guard captain commanding a National Guard unit in Iraq.
 When a van pulls into his checkpoint, he orders it to stop, to no avail.
-He orders his men to fire a warning shot, but they shoot up the van instead.
+He orders his men to fire a warning shot, but they open fire on the van instead.

 An Iraqi girl eventually comes out of the van, which catches fire.
 Ted later finds that they have killed an innocent family.
 Ted tries to save the girl, but the vehicle explodes and his unit is attacked, leaving him in a coma.

 Two weeks later, Ted wakes up and returns home to his wife Molly and teenage son Max in Chicago.
 However, he is suffering from post-traumatic stress disorder complicated by the guilt he feels about the Iraqi family's deaths.
 Ted eventually starts having visions of a burned man who wants him to right a wrong.

-As Ted begins to lose his grip on both his sanity and his family, he seeks medical support for his disorder, but his financial situation does not allow him to pay for a treatment, and the government denies him.
+As Ted begins to lose his grip on both his sanity and his family, he seeks medical support for his disorder, but his financial situation does not allow him to pay for a treatment, and the government denies him assistance.
 Ted enlists the aid of Jake Witzky, an equally unhinged psychic, to help him understand his dreams.
 Jake encourages Ted to figure out what the burned man wants.

 Max's girlfriend Sammi and their friend Luke die in a car crash that injures Max.
 This leads to various messages from the spirit haunting Ted, which reveals itself as the spirit of Farzan, an Arab-American college student who was beaten up and then set on fire.
 Farzan wants Ted to find his killers.